revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 <CompareCta />

-If you are building spreadsheet-like workflows in React, start with the open-source grid and add advanced modules only when your product needs them.
+If you are building editable data workflows in React, start with the open-source grid and add advanced modules only when your product needs them.

 - [RevoGrid React guide](https://rv-grid.com/guide/react/)
 - [RevoGrid Pro features](https://rv-grid.com/pro/)